Cats1337/TF2Bots/Bot Owners/d3fc0n6.md

 The other thing that made me realize I had the right account is this comment left by NK, aka HeinrichDerPro.

 ![8](https://user-images.githubusercontent.com/42129397/127077963-45867b59-df44-404b-9ab2-b5ea8e45a403.png)

+It seems as though these bots are pretty much gone, I've only seen a few that were heavy bots.